EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Our other option was to directly invoke the Git CLI within a stage in the pipeline, which also didn't work because of issues with the UID alias within the Jenkins container image.
 (We did manage to resolve the UID issue by building a container image within Jenkins, but the solution added so much complexity that we abandoned it).

 Eventually we created a _separate_ pipeline using an older syntax that was compatible with the Git plugin, and we had our main pipeline trigger this pipeline when it needed to make a commit.
+This meant we now had our CI logic split across two pipelines, each configured using a different paradigm.

 *pipeline.yaml*